Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 For j=0 to Forms!frmMain.Properties.count-1:? j,Forms!frmMain.Properties(j).Name:Next

 Note the usage of Forms("frmMain") and !frmMain, two different ways to refer to the frmMain object in the open Forms Collection.
 In both cases, the form's name is given immediately after the open Forms collection name.
-But, if the frmMain form is not open, at the time of executing this statement, then it will end up with an Error.
+If the frmMain form is not open at the time of executing this statement, then it ends up in an Error.
 Forms(0) refer to any form that is open first in memory.
 It will fail only when no form is open at the time of executing this statement.

 ?
 Forms.Count